Saskatoon Food Bank

 Results and Impact

-Charity Intelligence gave Saskatoon Food Bank an impact rating of Average for demonstrated social impact per dollar spent.
+Charity Intelligence gave Saskatoon Food Bank and Learning Centre a Good impact rating.
+This is based on its demonstrated social impact per dollar spent.

 My anchor